Breakthrough/PySceneDetect/docs/api.rst

 ``scenes`` now contains a list of :class:`FrameTimecode <scenedetect.common.FrameTimecode>` pairs representing the start/end of each scene.
 Note that you can set ``show_progress=True`` when calling :func:`detect <scenedetect.detect>` to display a progress bar with estimated time remaining.

 Here, we use :mod:`ContentDetector <scenedetect.detectors.content_detector>` to detect fast cuts.
 There are :ref:`many detector types <scenedetect-detectors>` which can be used to find fast cuts and fades in/out.
-PySceneDetect can also export scene data in various formats, and can  :ref:`split the input video <scenedetect-video_splitter>` automatically if `ffmpeg` is available:
+PySceneDetect can also export scene data in various formats, and can  :ref:`split the input video <scenedetect-output>` automatically if `ffmpeg` is available:

 .. code:: python